Now that I am getting settled in to my life in Korea, I have more space to think about the future. And to miss home.

-Being here is a wonderful, wonderful gift, but the other day I realized that I’m really not open to staying here long term.
+Being here is a wonderful, wonderful gift, but the other day I realized that I’m not open to staying here longterm.
 In my heart I know my future is back in the US teaching piano.
-(The desire to get a doctorate faded after that first practice session –funny how fleeting feelings can be.)
+(The desire to get a doctorate in piano performance faded after that first practice session––funny how fleeting feelings can be.)

-It feels strange to let myself love this place, to know that Korea will always hold a special place in my heart but that I will ultimately leave it.
+It feels strange to let myself love this place, to know that Korea will always hold a special place in my heart, but that I will ultimately leave it.
 The transience of life confuses me sometimes.

 It’s been a long week.

-In the halls of the music school, on the street, and on the crowded bus and subway, I am surrounded by people but completely anonymous.
-I literally rub up against people, but am barely noticed by them (which is why it made me happy when a guy whose Smoothie King cup bumped my face on the bus apologized to me, in English no less).
-I also miss having someone to come home to (I knew I would) – to all my former roomies: I miss you!
+In the halls of the music school, on the street, on the crowded bus and the packed subway, I am surrounded by people but completely anonymous.
+I literally rub up against people, but am barely noticed.
+(To the point that the fact that an apology from a guy whose Smoothie King cup bumped my face on the bus actually brightened my day.)
+I also miss having someone to come home to.
+(I knew I would.
+To all my former roomies: I miss you!)

-But when I am weak, He carries me.
+But, when I am weak, He carries me.

-I’ve been having a lot of interesting and encouraging conversations with people these past couple days, my journal entries in Korean are getting longer, which is exciting, and the first movement of my Beethoven Sonata is feeling pretty good– I will never stop loving music.
+I’ve been having a lot of interesting and encouraging conversations with people these past couple days, my journal entries in Korean are getting longer, which is exciting, and the first movement of my Beethoven Sonata is feeling pretty good––I will never stop loving music.
 But without Him, it would not be nearly enough.